 Can anyone become a guardian home?

 No, we maintain very high standards as to who can own our dogs and how they are treated and cared for.
 If the guardian is not someone we know well, we have an extensive interview process.
 All guardian homes sign a contract that outlines exactly what the terms of the agreement are.
-Guardians must live within a reasonable driving distance from McKinney and be willing to drive the dog to our home.
+Guardians must live within a reasonable driving distance from McKinney and be willing to drive the dog to our home for all testing, breeding, etc. For females that could be 2-4 times a year.

 How much time will my guardian dog spend away from home?